 Girona is the perfect example of a Catalan city.
 Moreover, it is a place where ancient grandeur blends in with the region’s contemporary style.
 This is a thoroughly modern city with a large student population, a thriving art scene, hip bars and chic shops.
 It is no wonder that for years running, Girona has been voted the best place to live in Spain.

-Gran Canaria's more than the sum of its famous beaches, where holidaymakers assume the horizontal position to best enjoy one of the world's most-celebrated climates.
-For a start, it's not difficult to see why its capital Las Palmas de Gran Canaria was named after the island's palms.
-They are as here, there, and everywhere as orange trees in Seville.
+Gran Canaria's more than the sum of its famous beaches, where holidaymakers assume the horizontal position to lap up one of the world's most-celebrated climates.
+It's not hard to see why capital Las Palmas de Gran Canaria was named after the island's palms.
+They are here, there, and everywhere.
 If you think of active sports in GC, you'll probably think of diving and surfing.
-But head towards the island's interior to climb.
+But head to the island's interior to climb.
 It's even possible to ascend Roque Nublo, Gran Canaria's iconic Cloud Rock.
-Little wonder then that GC's dubbed the miniature continent.
+Little wonder GC's dubbed the miniature continent.

 The impressive, enchanting shadow of the Alhambra casts a magical spell upon all who pass through Granada.
 This is a city of legends created by gypsies and pirates, played out in the warren of the Alyayzin, and in the inescapable presence of the ancient Moorish castle, the famous Alhambra.
 The Sierra Nevada Mountains provide an impressive backdrop and add to the enchanting feel of this miraculous place.